How To Save At The Airport In Spain

 Don’t forget: When paying abroad by bank card always pay in the local currency to avoid the Dynamic Currency Conversion rate added by the intermediaries (stores).
 Paying abroad in your home currency could add up to 10% on your purchases!

 Free Access To VIP Lounges

 With free food and drink, comfortable sofas and even showers, a VIP lounge can be a great way to start a long-haul holiday.
 But with luxury comes a hefty price tag (unless you belong to an airline premium club).

-Alternative 1: If you belong to RACE (auto club), just show your card along with your boarding pass to get access in Spain.
+Alternative 1: If you belong to RACE Spain (auto club), just show your card along with your boarding pass to get access to loungers at Spanish airports.

 Alternative 3: Reserve and pay.
 VIP lounges cost from around 20€ upwards per person per visit, but visiting without a reservation costs even more.